 Steps to Download and Creating Bootable USB

-In a few simple clicks, you will be able to download Rufus to your system and create a bootable USB drive.
+In a few simple clicks, you will be able to download Rufus to your system and then we will start the process of creating bootable USB drive for Linux.

 To get the latest version of Rufus, click on the below button, which redirects you to the official site.
 From there, you can download the latest version of Rufus for your Windows system.